KoolKrish18/KoolKrish18/README.md

 # 👋 Hey there, I'm Krish Nalam!
-A **full-stack developer**, based in Toronto, passionate about 3D design, AI and software developement Checkout my **[Portfolio](https://krishnalam.com)** to get to know me more! :)
+A **full-stack developer**, based in Toronto, passionate about 3D design, AI and software developement.
+Checkout my **[Portfolio](https://krishnalam.com)** to get to know me more! :)

 ## 🛠️ Tech Stack